SoftwareBrothers/adminjs-docs/deployment/creating&deploying-the-application-using-cli.md

 ### #create

-The `create` command allows you to create basic admin JS application with basic authentication.
-The CLI only generates only code for running it, you have to use commands `yarn && yarn build && yarn start` to check if setup is complete succesfully, if you fallow all the steps correctly.
+The `create` command allows you to create basic AdminJS application with basic authentication.
+The CLI generates only code for running it, you have to use commands `yarn && yarn build && yarn start` to check if setup is complete succesfully, if you follow all the steps correctly.

 #### Parameters

 ```
 name          string        required        The name of your application
-database      string        required        The connection string todatabase eg. `postgres://adminjs:adminjs@localhost:5432/adminjs`
+database      string        required        The connection string to database eg. `postgres://adminjs:adminjs@localhost:5432/adminjs`
 apiKey        string        required        Your API Key
 apiSecret     string        required        Your API Secret
 config        string        optional        Path to your configuration file (relative to PWD)